 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

 One year into the pandemic, it is evident that gym closures and at-home life have led to increasing popularity of at-home fitness equipment, from exercise bikes and ellipticals to treadmills and dumbbells.
-Gyms across the country took a major hit in 2020 because of Covid-19 closures, but experts predict they will be “overwhelmed with business” in 2021.
+Gyms across the country took a major hit in 2020 because of Covid-19 closures, but experts predicted they would be “overwhelmed with business” in 2021.
 If you’ve already invested in building your at-home gym or if the thought of working out in a crowded space is daunting, though, you may not be considering running back to your local facility anytime soon.

 Brad McLam, the director of business development at exercise equipment retailer Gym Source, previously told us that rowing machines aren’t always top of mind for shoppers, but they should be.
 “They can truly give a really good workout for areas of the body that are very difficult to train in other ways, such as the hip and back.
 Both of those are very important for overall conditioning,” McLam explained.